 You should also consider that there are limitations in terms of job opportunities before you turn 18, and so staying in education (or an alternative like an apprenticeship) may be the best (and most productive) option that is open to you.

 Can you leave education before 18 in pursuit of a job?

 Whether it is to become financially stable or just for a side-hustle, it is common amongst students to want to get a job early on in life.
 Some teenagers wonder if it is okay to leave school or college with the intention of working on a job full-time.

 In reality, it is not legal to get a full-time job before a student hits the school leaving age.
 However, this does not mean young people cannot work on a part-time job if they really want to.
-There are many opportunities available for this; take a look at this useful article if you are interested in jobs that can even be done at the young age of 14.
+There are many opportunities available for this; take a look at this Think Student article if you are interested in jobs that can even be done at the young age of 14.

 It is important to note that such jobs will be limited in number and usually have minimal pay.
 There will also usually be some tight restrictions, such as limited working hours and days.
 You may want to thoroughly look into your options before making any decisions.

-Sixth form can be a student’s nightmare; many young people often find that they do not want to carry on and take A-Levels.
+Sixth form college can be a student’s nightmare; many young people often find that they do not want to carry on and take A-Levels.
 As a result, they may not stay in education after GCSEs.

 This can unintentionally have a major impact on their profession and future and that is why it can be useful to explore the different available options before making any hasty decisions.